Task #2214

 http://mail.openjdk.java.net/pipermail/security-dev/2016-October/014943.html

-Updated by Petr Fišer almost 4 years ago
+Updated by Petr Fišer over 4 years ago

 I created a CentOS7-based container and made Java8 barf its supported ciphers (default setting after installation).
 This actually looks like we already have what we want.